nagame2036/genshin-impact-paimon-toolbox/.github/ISSUE_TEMPLATE/help-wanted.md

 ---
-name: Help wanted
-about: Create a issue to ask a question
+name: Help wanted about: Create an issue to ask a question title: ''
-title: ''
-labels: help wanted
+labels: help wanted assignees: nagame2036
-assignees: nagame2036

 ---